top of page

 Lives & works in Denver, Colorado

-For Holmes, this duality is central.
-While the history of Creole food reveals systems of exploitation, it also embodies survival and innovation.
-Her work insists on this fuller narrative, honoring the endurance of her ancestors and celebrating their contributions to cultural life.
-Rather than centering only on struggle, she elevates the beauty, strength, and creativity born from it.
+For Holmes, this duality of history is central.
+Her work insists on a fuller narrative, honoring the endurance of her ancestors and celebrating their contributions to cultural life.
+Rather than centering only on struggle, she elevates the creativity born from it.